 The practice of Knowledge Management (or “KM”) also continues to make inroads on how we marshall our ideas, but it’s an undertaking that often struggles.
 There are lessons to be learned from this, even as KM practitioners search for new paths forward.

 It’s impossible, of course, to reduce innovation to a formula.
 Though many models are in place to help us visualize competitive knowledge and the dynamics that influence it (Porter’s “5 Forces” comes to mind), the evolution of ideas .. true innovation .. always comes back to people working with people.
 Our best ideas are made richer and more viable with the input from someone else.
 And our own musings may be the inspiration that brings the vague notions of others to fruition.
 Whatever the model, we’ll remain sub-optimized as long as we hoard our best ideas.
 The advance of knowledge simply doesn’t work when it is kept behind locked doors.
 In 1813, Thomas Jefferson wrote in a letter:

 “He who receives an idea from me, receives instruction himself without lessening mine; as he who lights his taper at mine, receives light without darkening me.”

 Illuminating, yes, but an insight on ideas that has been generally lost.

 SLA CID WEBINAR

 - On Tuesday, December 16, 2014 at 1pm ET, I spoke at a webinar hosted by the Special Library Association’s Competitive Intelligence Division.
 We talked about evolving perspectives on how organizations and even ecosystems gain knowledge, exploring trends shared in this post, as well as some of the key drivers in Knowledge Management.
 I hope you were able to join us.

-- If you missed it, here’s a link to the SLA CID recorded webinar page on You Tube; watch for our session to be posted soon.
+- If you missed it, the SLA CID may still have a recording of the webinar on You Tube; watch for our session to be posted soon.